rokapet/v0_config/README.md

 # V0.2
 This is the Klipper config of my Voron V0.2 printer.
 Building is currently underway...
-The base of the config is the stock Voron Trident config.

 The printer is entirely self sourced.
 A few of the parts are repurposed from another printer that was torn down.